pinscript/RedisService/README.md

 That's it?
 ============
 Yep.
 Note that this is pretty much thrown together in 15 minutes.
+It's a work in progress.
 I won't guarantee that it's bug-free.
 Please report any bugs you may find.